About Secret Hitler IO

 Questions about the game, site, or code?
 Contact the developer/admin at chris.v.ozols at gmail dot com.
 Questions or comments about moderation should be addressed in Discord.

 Want to contribute to this open source product?
-Check out the github page and issues - any accepted pull request will get you a cool teal name!
+Check out the github page and issues - any accepted pull request will get you a cool special colored name!

 Application originally designed and developed from the board game by Chris Ozols.
 Due to a fairly complicated UI and text-driven gameplay this application is not mobile-optimized, but should work OK on mobile devices in theory.
 Source code available at github.
 Bugs/issues?
 Contact me via email, discord channel, or open a github issue.